 Online reviews of your business and products are no longer a nice-to-have: they’re critical to growing your business and expanding your customer base.
 In these times of digitalization, consumers can—and will—seek out information before making any purchase.

-According to our recent report, 53 percent of millennials “always” check online reviews before making a purchase.
+According to our recent report, 53% of millennials “always” check online reviews before making a purchase.

 We consult reviews because we have trust in numbers and the collective opinions of large groups of our peers.
-Research from Rhian Davies, content analyst with technology research firm GetApp, reveals that:
+Research from Rhian Davies, Content Analyst at the technology research firm GetApp, reveals that:

-“For 34 percent of consumers, customer reviews are the most important feature that makes them trust eCommerce stores when shopping online.”
+“For 34% of consumers, customer reviews are the most important feature that makes them trust eCommerce stores when shopping online.”

 And the importance of reviews also applies to brick and mortar retailers, as Davies goes on to point out:

 “Customers are increasingly viewing businesses through a ‘single lens,’ with less distinction between their online and offline presence.”